 The Chairman of the Nomination and Remuneration Committee is Mr McKeith, a Non-Executive Director.
 The other members of the Committee are Mr Askew and Mr de Montessus who both are Non-Executive Directors.
-Mr de Montessus became a member of the Nomination and Remuneration Committee during the 2016 financial year, following the departure from the Committee by Mr Rowe, who resigned as a Non-Executive Director on 31 March 2016.
 The role of the Committee is to:

-- review and recommend to the Board remuneration policies and packages and terms of employment in relation to certain Executives and Directors - · review and recommend proposals for employee share plans and incentive program - · review and recommend policies on retirement and termination payments for Directors - identify and recommend to the Board candidates for the Board after considering the necessary and desirable competencies of new Board members to ensure the appropriate mix of skills and experience and after assessment of how the candidates can contribute to the strategic direction of the Company - approve and review induction procedures for new appointees of the Board to ensure that they can effectively discharge their responsibilities - assess and consider the amount of time required to be committed by a Non-Executive Director to properly fulfill his or her duty to the Company and advise the Board - consider and recommend to the Board candidates for election or re-election to the Board at each annual shareholders' meeting - review Directorships in other public companies held by or offered to Directors and Senior Executives of the Company - review succession plans for the Board with a view to maintaining an appropriate balance of skills and experience on the Board
+- review and recommend to the Board remuneration policies and packages and terms of employment in relation to certain Executives and Directors - review and recommend proposals for employee share plans and incentive program - · review and recommend policies on retirement and termination payments for Directors - identify and recommend to the Board candidates for the Board after considering the necessary and desirable competencies of new Board members to ensure the appropriate mix of skills and experience and after assessment of how the candidates can contribute to the strategic direction of the Company - approve and review induction procedures for new appointees of the Board to ensure that they can effectively discharge their responsibilities - assess and consider the amount of time required to be committed by a Non-Executive Director to properly fulfill his or her duty to the Company and advise the Board - consider and recommend to the Board candidates for election or re-election to the Board at each annual shareholders' meeting - review Directorships in other public companies held by or offered to Directors and Senior Executives of the Company - review succession plans for the Board with a view to maintaining an appropriate balance of skills and experience on the Board